share this post

 8.1gNet Carbs

-These Fudgy Brownies are healthy, sugar-free brownies for diabetics with the most amazing chewy, gooey chocolate texture and only 8 grams of net carbs per serving.
+These Sugar-Free Brownies are healthy diabetic brownies with the most amazing chewy, gooey chocolate texture and only 8 grams of net carbs per serving.

 Prep: 10 minutes